monroewilliams/trackball/README.md

 # BUILD #

 I'm building this with PlatformIO/VSCode.
-The "trackball" subdirectory should open directly with VSCode.
+The root of the repository should open directly with VSCode.

 I do my work on Mac OS X, so I don't know if there will be any issues using it on Windows or Linux.